 These reusable bags feature an ingenious design that allows them to be used as both a dirty laundry bag and a protective bag for clean, hung garments.
 Simply flip the bag upside down, fill it up, and drop it off.
 We clean your clothes and the bag (no charge), and then hang your items inside, instead of in clear plastic bags.
 These bags are now available at all Max I. Walker locations.
 Price is $5.

 To ensure customers' orders stayed together, Max I. Walker previously placed twist ties, like the ones found on bread bags, around the hook of all the hangers in an order.
 We recognized that while these twist ties are small, their impact was great.
 It was inconvenient for customers to be the one to take care of them when they got their dry cleaning home, by having to remove and dispose of them, and the twist ties are not recyclable.
 As such, we have switched to a reusable band that we remove in the store when the customer picks up their clothes, and reuse on future orders.
 For single-item orders, we previously placed an orange (also non-recyclable) sticker around the hanger hook, but have now switched to an orange reusable band.
 With 22 dry cleaning locations and around 2 million orders per year, this small reduction in waste really adds up.

-Max I. Walker switched to emailing digital coupons to customers several years ago to reduce our paper consumption.
+Max I. Walker switched to a more green system of emailing digital coupons to customers several years ago to reduce our paper consumption.
 Customers are still given the option to print coupons if they like, but if they also wish to save trees, all Max I. Walker stores are equipped with 2D scanners, which allows customers to pull their digital coupons up on a smartphone screen and have them scanned in store, much like airlines now do with electronic boarding passes.